Crataco/ai-guide/guide/models.md

 Backends are different ways to store and run the AI model.
 The most notable ones are Transformers, GGUF, and Exllama. **The option recommended for most users is GGUF.**

-- GGUF / GGML versions run on most computers, mostly thanks to quantization.
-You can consider *quantization* a way to cut down on model size and resource usage, often making the AI slightly dumber.
+- GGUF / GGML versions run on most computers thanks to quantization.
+You can consider "quantization" a way to cut down on model size and resource usage with small quality loss.
 It has "levels" that range from "q2" (lightest, worst quality) to "q8" (heaviest, best quality).
 A level of q5_K_M is ideal for most situations unless you have more or less RAM to spare.
 [TheBloke](https://huggingface.co/TheBloke) converts many Transformers models into the GGUF format, and scrolling down his pages would bring you to [this chart](https://huggingface.co/TheBloke/Llama-2-7B-GGUF#provided-files), telling you the size and the most RAM the model would use under different quantization levels.

 - Transformers has been around for a while and is pretty much a universal standard for AI models, but their models are unoptimized for running on consumer hardware and use *way* more resources than necessary.
 Approximately, while the average 7B model under GGUF would require 8GB of RAM, a 7B model under Transformers would require 24-32GB of RAM.